subquery/subql/docs/quickstart.md

 - The GraphQL Schema in `schema.graphql`
 - The Mapping functions in `src/mappings/` directory

-For more information on how to write the SubQuery, check out our documentation under [Define the SubQuery](/create/define_a_subquery)
+For more information on how to write the SubQuery, check out our documentation under [Create a project](/create/introduction)

 ### GraphQL Model Generation